sourcegraph/handbook/content/people-ops/travel.md

 -   Reason for travel (i.e. Team meet-up, conference, business travel, etc.):
 -   Location of travel:
 -   Dates of travel:
--   Cost - actual or estimate of reimbursable expenses (i.e. hotel, flight, food, transportation, etc.):
+-   Cost - actual or [estimate](https://docs.google.com/spreadsheets/d/1az1m-V9ddhwlZ_jSHnoMtK0J4VO1Aeph0mKDNf6SsEY/edit#gid=0) of reimbursable expenses (i.e. hotel, flight, food, transportation, etc.):
+-   Are the travel accomodations insured/refundable?:

 As a reminder, travel is voluntary and no teammates are required to travel.
 Trip requests made by a teammate should never be made against their own judgement or comfort level.